+1/100 people have perfect pitch.
 1/10,000 people have perfect color memory.

 Color correction includes two major priorities, one technical, the other aesthetic:

 Meet the technical demands of the deliverable specification.
 Values must be within legal range and gamut appropriate to the intended method of distribution.
 Shots should feel sufficiently similar and balanced such that continuity is not disrupted.

 Establish a creative grade or “look” per the demands of the DOP and director.

 The disappointing thing most students ultimately learn is that color is way less about teaching “look recipes” than they first imagine.
 It really is more about analyzing shot-by-shot what the artistic needs are and knowing how to artistically apply them.

 Observe other artists constantly and analyze BTS footage against the final film’s look

 Pick an area of the frame that has interesting color and increase saturation; this helps enforce an existing color palette

 Create fields of complementary color; again this has a unifying effect and makes color feel more vibrant